lexahl/text-regurgitation/README.md

 *Text Regurgitation* aims to critique Large Language Models often unacknowledged but harmful decontextualization of language through the parody of text generation algorithms.
 Text Regurgitation is simultaneously a commentary on western education systems and knowledge production.
 Regurgitation refers to the act of bringing up something that has been previously swallowed or digested.
 In the context of information, regurgitation refers to the repetition of previously learned information without understanding it.
 Language models can not understand; they can only regurgitate without meaning, even if the produced text is seemingly coherent.

 The project takes the form of multiple receipts, each containing a "thesis."
 These theses have been generated intentionally without using Large Language Models.
 Instead, the text is generated using various functions that take inspiration from algorithms, some over 100 years old (see below).
-The text corpus was created from the assigned readings for the course "MA Internet Equalities."
+The text corpus was created from the assigned readings for the course "MA Internet Equalities" and the syllabus "Book of Units" itself.
 This is the repository for the code that generates the thesis with created text corpora.
 Example theses generated using this code are available in this repository as `output.txt` and in the folder `theses`.

 ## About the Algorithms